Updated May 4, 2021 - San Francisco Waives 2020 Reporting Requirement

 - FCO Slide Deck from an OLSE presentation on the requirements of the ordinance.

-- 2018 Employer Annual Reporting Form.
+- 2019 Employer Annual Reporting Form.
 Employers covered by the Fair Chance Ordinance are required to report on their compliance with the law during each year by April 30th of following year.
 However, the 2019 annual reporting requirement for the Fair Chance Ordinance and Health Care Security Ordinance was cancelled, consistent with the Mayor's February 25th, 2020 Emergency Proclamation.